Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: Simulation Results

-In the previous Section~\ref{sec:4-4}, we have proposed a channel inference algorithm that exploits the prior knowledge of the EM kernel.
+In the previous Section~\ref{sec:4-4}, we have proposed a channel inference algorithm that exploits the prior information contained in the EMCF.
 Although {\bf Algorithm~\ref{alg:Channel-inference}} and {\bf Algorithm~\ref{alg:EIT-Kernel-learning}} are general, we apply them to the channel estimation task where the temporal variable $t$ is suppressed.
-Further applications that extend to channel prediction and space-time channel interpolation tasks are left for future works.
+Since for channel estimation problems the evidence set $A$ coincides with the prediction set $B$, we have $|A|=|B|=N_{\rm BS}$.
+Further extensions to channel prediction and space-time channel interpolation tasks are left for future works.

-{\it Simulation setup.} In the following channel estimation simulation, to ensure a more realistic channel property, we adopt (b) the standard SV multi-path synthetic channel model and (c) the standard 3GPP TR 38.901 CDL channel~\cite{CDL} for algorithm performance evaluation.
+{\bf Simulation setup.} In the following channel estimation simulation, to ensure a more realistic channel property, we adopt (b) the standard SV multi-path synthetic channel model and (c) the standard 3GPP TR 38.901 CDL channel~\cite{CDL} for algorithm performance evaluation.
+Note that the channel generation mechanism does not favor the proposed estimators.
 For the multi-path SV model, the number of NLoS paths is set to $L=6$, and the Rician factor is $K=10\,{\rm dB}$.
 The SV channel coefficients are normalized to ensure that $\mathbb{E}[\|{\bf h}\|^2] = N_{\rm BS}$.
 The SV LoS path is generated according to the geometric AoA, i.e., the physical angular direction $\varphi_{\rm UE}$ of the user, and the NLoS path AoAs are uniformly generated within range $[-\pi/2, \pi/2]$.
+For the 3GPP CDL model, we adopt the standard CDL-A delay profile.

-{\it Baseline algorithms. } In Fig.~\ref{fig:GPR-channel-estimation-SV}, the proposed GPR estimators are compared with various baseline channel estimators under SV channel model.
-Fig.~\ref{fig:GPR-channel-estimation-CDL} presents the results under the standard CDL channel model.
-The LS estimator is given by $\hat{\bf h}^{\rm LS} = {\bf y}$.
-The MMSE-isotropic estimator is constructed by setting the MMSE correlation matrix ${\bf R} = {\bf K}_{\rm iso}$~\cite[Eqn.(8)]{demir2022channel} as
+{\bf Baseline algorithms. } The LS estimator is given by $\hat{\bf h}^{\rm LS} = {\bf y}$.
+The isotropic linear-MMSE (LMMSE-Iso) estimator is constructed by setting the MMSE correlation matrix ${\bf R} = {\bf K}_{\rm iso}$~\cite[Eqn.(8)]{demir2022channel} as